-On the 6th of September 2011, a group of 18 Coláiste Rís Art Students visited Florence in Central Italy.
+In September 2015, a group of 18 Coláiste Rís Art Students visited Florence in Central Italy.
 The visit was organised by their Art teacher, Miss Elaine Byrne, as part of their studies for the Leaving Cert. course.
 Florence was the birthplace of the Renaissance and, after Rome, is surely the richest centre of Renaissance Art in the world.
-It was to this wonderland of beauty that the Coláiste Rís students set off expectantly with Ms. Byrne and a former teacher in the school, Éamonn Ó hUallacháin.
+It was to this wonderland of beauty that the Coláiste Rís students set off expectantly with Ms. Byrne and Mr. Mac Eachaidh.

 They flew into Pisa, transferred by bus to Florence and stayed in a hotel ideally situated in the old Historic Centre, just minutes by foot from all the sights.
 On the Wednesday morning they visited the Uffizi Gallery, one of the world's great collections of art, housing as it does works by Da Vinci, Michelangelo, Raphael and Botticelli, an artist that the students were studying in particular detail on their course.
 In the evening they crossed the Old Bridge on the River Arno, the Ponte Vecchio, and went into the Brancacci Chapel to see the early Renaissance work of Masolino and Mosaccio.
 Afterwards they walked along the Arno to the Church of Sante Croce where, on both sides of the Church aisle, stand the tombs of the greats who changed our world; Michelangelo, Macchiavelli, Galileo and Dante.
 Although his tomb is there Dante refused to be buried in it because of a disagreement he had with the people of Florence.